 According to STEP (Solving the E-Waste Problem), there were approximately 75 million tons of e-waste produced in 2015, which is triple the figure reported for 2010.
 It is true that even Dell’s mammoth achievement of 2 billion pounds of recycled e-waste pales in comparison to the staggering amount of e-waste produced.
 It is, nevertheless, a start.

 Thankfully, Dell is not the only company making a dedicated effort to reduce, reuse and recycle e-waste.
-It’s competitor Apple, for instance, is also on a mission to make full use of recycled metals in its new products.
-The company is making strides in reusing plastics and other materials form its manufacturing processes and e-waste.
+Its competitor Apple, for instance, is also on a mission to make full use of recycled metals in its new products.
+The company is making strides in reusing plastics and other materials from its manufacturing processes and e-waste.

 Large technology companies like Dell are doing their part to ensure the figure begins trending downward.
-Your company can contribute to this environmentally friendly initiative by contacting an IT recycling partner like Securis to find recycling solutions which best suit you.
+Your company can contribute to this environmentally-friendly initiative by contacting an IT recycling partner like Securis to find recycling solutions that best suit you.
 Contact us today to see how we can help.